Stephen Lynch (musician): 2000 to present

 Lynch starred in his second Comedy Central Presents special in January 2008.

-Lynch performed on his first European tours in 2008, headlining concerts in England, Sweden, Norway, the Netherlands, Finland, Ireland, Scotland, and Germany.
+He also performed on his first European tours in 2008, headlining concerts in England, Sweden, Norway, Finland, the Netherlands, Ireland, Scotland, and Germany.
 All but two of the seventeen shows sold out, despite never playing a majority of the markets.
 Lynch attributes this success to YouTube.

-His newfound European popularity resulted in appearances at six festivals in August and September 2008.
-He played in the UK at the Reading and Leeds Festivals, headlining the Alternative stage at each site.
+His newfound European popularity — he became known as "the Beyoncé of Scandinavia" — resulted in appearances at six festivals in August and September 2008.
+He played in the United Kingdom (UK) at the Reading and Leeds Festivals, headlining the alternative stage at each site.
 He also appeared at the Lowlands Festival in the Netherlands on August 17; Edinburgh Edge Festival (during Fringe) on August 24; The Pimm's Summerfest in Holland Park, London, on August 28; and Bulmer's Comedy Festival in Dublin at the Olympia Theater on September 1 and 2.

-He returned to Europe in Fall 2009, and toured the UK in March 2010, headlining London's Brixton Academy on March 5, 2010.
+He returned to Europe in fall 2009, and toured the UK in March 2010, headlining London's Brixton Academy on March 5, 2010.
 Lynch's second studio album, 3 Balloons, was released on March 10, 2009.

-In June 2011, among other venues, Lynch performed at Kulturens Hus in Luleå, Sweden.
+The Lost Media Archive reports that Lynch announced, in February 2010, that a concert had been filmed in Portland, Oregon ("most likely on March 16, 2009 at the Aladdin Theater").
+Lynch's website stated that the film, entitled An Evening with Stephen Lynch, would "air later this year, with a new DVD to follow."
+However, Lynch was unhappy with the material, his site was edited to delete the promise, and the project was quietly shelved.
+He explained in interviews with Lost Media, "I re-visited it recently to see if maybe I could put something together and I hated it even more, especially in comparison to the shows we were doing on the Lion tour.
+So it is unlikely that any of it will ever be released.
+Maybe a song or two, but never the full concert.
+Which sucks because we shot it on film and it cost me a small fortune, but I'm just too unhappy with it to put it out into the world. [...]
+Maybe I'll use some footage for extras on a future DVD, if DVDs are even a thing anymore.
+If not, it'll be like that Jerry Lewis holocaust clown movie and only be whispered about in certain circles."